fluffynuts/df/README.md

 (artifact will appear in the `Publish` folder)

-if you don't have (and really don't want to install) node, check out the commandline for the "publish" script in package.json, or roll your own.
+If you don't have (and really don't want to install) node, check out the commandline for the "publish" script in package.json, or roll your own.

 usage